Code2Math: Can Your Code Agent Effectively Evolve Math Problems Through Exploration?: Related Works

-Recently, many studies have leveraged models’ ability to explore environments to synthesize new data.
-AgentEvolver \citep{AgentEvolver2025}, WebExplorer \citep{Liu2025WebExplorerEA}, TaskCraft \citep{Shi2025TaskCraftAG}, Go-Browse \citep{gandhi2025go} and Cognitive Kernel-Pro \citep{fang2025cognitive} enable models to explore within environments, thereby progressively generating agent data.
-TRACE \citep{Guo2025TowardsSB} and AutoCode \citep{zhou2025autocode} demonstrates the capability of multi-agent systems to evolve general-purpose and coding tasks through exploration, and incorporates a verification mechanism.
-These works tend to focus on agent task generation, rarely involving mathematical reasoning tasks.
-AlphaGeometry \citep{trinh2024solving} demonstrates exceptional performance by exploring the creation of new geometric problems from known geometric structures but relying on a specialized symbolic deduction engine only for geometry.
+\textbf{Data Synthesis through Exploration.} Recent studies have leveraged models' environment exploration ability to synthesize new data.
+AgentEvolver \citep{AgentEvolver2025}, WebExplorer \citep{Liu2025WebExplorerEA}, TaskCraft \citep{Shi2025TaskCraftAG}, Go-Browse \citep{gandhi2025go}, and Cognitive Kernel-Pro \citep{fang2025cognitive} enable models to explore environments and progressively generate agent data.
+TRACE \citep{Guo2025TowardsSB} and AutoCode \citep{zhou2025autocode} further show that multi-agent systems can evolve general-purpose and coding tasks through exploration with verification.
+However, these works mainly focus on agent task generation and rarely address mathematical reasoning tasks.
+AlphaGeometry \citep{trinh2024solving} explores new geometric problems from known structures, but relies on a specialized symbolic deduction engine for geometry.